Nohavye/hrnet-component-library/README.md

     -   The component has a default CSS style.
 You can override this style using certain predefined CSS classes or through the `classNames` prop :

-    To style all the Dropdown components in your project, I recommend using the CSS class `hrnet-dropdownselector-{element}` replacing `{element}` with the name of the targeted item from this list:
+    To style all the Dropdown components in your project, I recommend using the CSS class `hrnet_dropdownselector_{element}` replacing `{element}` with the name of the targeted item from this list:

     -   `wrapper` : The main container
     -   `input` : The dropdown input